alanjameschapman/whiteboard/README.md

 | Django Message | Dismissable message confirming user action | Both |
 | User status | Permanent message advising which user is logged in | Both |

-#### Footer

-The footer is applied to all screens and is responsive to different screen sizes.
-It is not fixed to the bottom of the page because it is not necessary to be visible at all times.
+The footer is not fixed to the bottom of the page because it is not necessary to be visible at all times.

 | Both Users |
 | :-: |